Trump crowd grows, clashes with protesters ahead of rally

 Bynum’s order said crowds of 100,000 or more were expected in the area around the rally.

-Outside the rally site on Friday, Pamela Drake, an older African American woman, wore a red “Make America Great Again” cap and carried a small American flag as she walked in sprinkling rain to claim a place in line for the Trump rally.
-She and her friend, Kathy Minartz, said they had no fear of catching the coronavirus or of violent protests.

-The Trump campaign said it takes “safety seriously,” noting that organizers are providing masks, hand sanitizers and doing temperature checks for all attendees.

-McEnany said she wouldn’t wear a mask at the rally, calling it a personal decision and noting that she is regularly tested for COVID-19 because she works in close proximity to Trump.
-She declined to say whether Trump was taking any additional personal precautions ahead of the rally.
+McEnany declined to say whether Trump was taking any additional personal precautions ahead of the rally.
 The nation’s top public health professionals strongly recommend wearing a mask when social distancing can’t be maintained, as will be the case Saturday.

 The city’s health director, Dr. Bruce Dart, has said he would like to see the rally postponed, noting that large indoor gatherings are partially to blame for the recent spread of the virus in Tulsa and Tulsa County.